Want to vacation like a President?

 Kennebunkport has long been known for its fishing and ship building.
-It is its most famous residents, George H.W.
-Bush (41) and his family, however who have made it well known to the world.
+However, its most famous residents, George H.W.
+Bush (41) and his family have made it well known to the world.

 The headland that is now called Walker’s Point, was purchased in the late 19th century by George H.W.
 Bush’s great grandfather David Davis Walker and his son, George H Walker.
 Both built mansions on the piece of land in 1902, but only one of those buildings remains today.
 George H Walker died in 1953 and his son George Herbert Walker, Jr purchased the property from the estate.
 When he passed away in 1977, George H.W.
 Bush purchased the estate from his uncle and it remains in the Bush family to this day.

 George H.W.
 Bush has long summered at Walker’s Point with his wife Barbara and their children.
-They are still resident in Maine for six months of the year, from Mid-May to Mid-October and their presence is seen, and felt, in many ways by this small coastal community.
-Walker Point is not accessible to the public, but there is a layby on Ocean Avenue that visitors can park in long enough to take a photo of this famous summer residence.
+Although Walker Point is not accessible to the public there is a layby on Ocean Avenue that visitors can park in to take a photo of this famous summer residence.

 The Kennebunkport community love their famous neighbors and have shown their appreciation for this family who have been so important in the development and history of the Kennebunks area.
 In 2009, a monument to George H.W.
 Bush was crafted from a 6,000 pound anchor from a naval destroyer, and placed along Ocean Avenue across from the Bush compound.
 The plaque reads “For our friend and 41st President George H.W.
 Bush.
 As he was for our nation and world during four years of tumultuous and historic change, so, too, has Kennebunkport served, in the words of St. Paul, ‘as an anchor of the soul, both sure and stead’ to him.
 Presented by those who love him as much as he loves this special place.”